Rachel Feinstein (artist): Career

-In 1994, Feinstein's works were shown for the first time in the Sonnabend Gallery Artist Invitational group showing.
-In that year she also showed at the Exit Art "Let the Artist Live" exhibit where she built a Sleeping Beauty's gingerbread house in which she actually slept.
+In 1994, Feinstein's works were shown for the first time in the Sonnabend Gallery Artist Invitational group show.
+In that year she also showed at the Exit Art "Let the Artist Live" exhibit, where she built Sleeping Beauty's gingerbread house and slept in it.

-In 1999 while Feinstein was working as a receptionist at the Marianne Boesky gallery, Boesky saw some of her sculpture sketches and relieved her of that position so that she could show her works.
+In 1999 while Feinstein was working as a receptionist at the Marianne Boesky Gallery, Boesky saw some of her sculpture sketches and let her go from that position so that she could show her works.
 This was Feinstein's first solo show.
 The gallery has had three showings of her work.

-In 2002 Feinstein and Currin published a 24-page book of their works at the Hydra Workshop in Hydra, Greece which they titled The Honeymooners, John Currin and Rachel Feinstein.
-It includes an interview conducted by Sadie Coles.
+In 2002 Feinstein and Currin published a 24-page book of their works at the Hydra Workshop in Hydra, Greece, which they titled The Honeymooners: John Currin and Rachel Feinstein.
+It includes an interview conducted by Sadie Coles HQ.

 In 2008 Feinstein published a signed, limited edition full-color catalog of her works over the previous ten years.
 The introduction was written by author James Frey and the book includes an interview conducted by filmmaker Sofia Coppola.

-In 2019 Feinstein opened her first solo museum survey in the United States, "Maiden, Mother, Crone," at the Jewish Museum in New York.
-The exhibition opened to the public on November 1, 2019, and was organized by Kelly Taxter, The Jewish Museum's Barnett and Annalee Newman Curator of Contemporary Art.
+In 2019 Feinstein opened her first solo museum survey in the United States, "Maiden, Mother, Crone" at the Jewish Museum in New York.
+The exhibition opened to the public on November 1, 2019, and was organized by Kelly Taxter, the museum's contemporary art curator.

-Feinstein's flair for fashion inspired a 2004 collection by Marc Jacobs.
-The Currin's apartment loft, described as "most stylish apartment south of Houston Street", was featured in the December 2010 issue of World of Interiors after S. I. Newhouse, the chairman of Condé Nast, dined at the apartment.
-Tom Ford included her in his show of his new women's fashion in 2010.
-Vogue reported on her 40th birthday party in their new town house in Gramercy Park; its theme was "Miss Havisham" and guests were bid to "Dress Edwardian."
+Feinstein inspired a 2004 collection by Marc Jacobs.
+Her and Currin's apartment loft, described as the "most stylish apartment south of Houston Street", was featured in the December 2010 issue of The World of Interiors after S.I.
+Newhouse Jr., the chair of Condé Nast, dined at the apartment.
+Tom Ford included Feinstein in his new women's fashion show in 2010.
+Vogue reported on her 40th birthday party in her and Currin's town house in Gramercy Park; its theme was "Miss Havisham" and guests were told to "[d]ress Edwardian."